 To make a claim call 0800 917 2222 (textphone 0800 917 7777).
-In Scotland you can call 0800 182 2222.

 In Northern Ireland call 0800 012 1573 or textphone 0800 587 0937.

-Someone else can make this call on your behalf, but you need to be with them when they do so, unless you are terminally ill.
+Someone else can make this call on your behalf, but you need to be with them when they do so, unless you're terminally ill.

-During these calls, you'll need to provide details including your personal and contact details, National Insurance number and details of your bank or building society (for payment purposes).
+During this call, you'll need to provide details including your personal and contact details, National Insurance number and details of your bank or building society (for payment purposes).
 It will help if you have this information ready when you make the call.

 You'll be asked for details of your GP and hospital specialist.
-You should not be asked what your medical condition is or how it affects you at this stage.
+You shouldn't be asked how your medical condition affects you at this stage.

-If you find it difficult to use the phone, and don't have someone to help, it's possible to use a paper claim form (although this can delay the decision on your claim).
+If you find it difficult to use the phone, and don't have someone to help, it's possible to use a paper claim form (although this can delay the decision and start date on your claim).
 To request the PIPI form, write to:

-Personal Independence Payment New Claims Post Handling Site B, Wolverhampton, WV99 1AH

-In Northern Ireland the address is:
+Personal Independence Payment, New Claims, Post Handling Site B, Wolverhampton WV99 1AH In Northern Ireland the address is: